Punktum-dk/epp-service-specification/README.md

 - `balance-1.0.xsd`
 - `contact-1.0.xsd`
-- `dkhm-3.0.xsd`
+- `dkhm-4.4.xsd`
 - `domain-1.0.xsd`
 - `epp-1.0.xsd`
 - `eppcom-1.0.xsd`
 - `host-1.0.xsd`
 - `rgp-1.0.xsd`
 - `secDNS-1.1.xsd`
+- `dkhm-4.4.xsd`
+- `dkhm-domain-4.4`

 The files are all available for [download][DKHMXSD].
 Details on version history is available in the [EPP XSD Repository][DKHMXSD]

-<a id="mailing-list"></a>

-### Mailing list

-Punktum dk operates a mailing list for discussion and inquiries  about the Punktum dk EPP implementation.
-To subscribe to this list, write to the address below and follow the instructions.
-Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within Punktum dk.

-- tech-discuss+subscribe@liste.dk-hostmaster.dk

 <a id="issue-reporting"></a>

 ### Issue Reporting

-For issue reporting related to this specification, the EPP implementation or test, sandbox or production environments, please contact us.
-You are of course welcome to post these to the mailing list mentioned above, otherwise use the regular support channels.
+For issue reporting related to this specification, the EPP implementation or test, sandbox or production environments, please contact us via the regular support channels.

 <a id="demotest-client"></a>